 Several pro-inflammatory cytokines were increased.
 The greatest increase was seen in a cytokine called tumor necrosis factor-alpha (TNF alpha) which has been linked to autoimmune conditions like rheumatoid arthritis and Chronis disease.

 While this may seem alarming, remember the people in this study were healthy.
 They did not have an autoimmune disease.
-It's possible healthy people and those with autoimmune disease may react differently.
+It's possible healthy people and those with autoimmune diseases may react differently.

 The real test would be to give supplements to people with autoimmune disease and see if it made their symptoms worse.
 For example, would supplements: